ngnk/streamsmiths/README.md

 - The Video Explorer highlights viral content, major milestones, and trending videos with filters and badge indicators.
 - A Milestone Tracker provides forecasting, progress bars, and velocity metrics for videos nearing major view thresholds.
 - Each video has a deep-dive page with 30-day history, growth analytics, engagement ratios, and full metadata.
+- Intelligence lab uses time-series models and linear regressions to analyze and forecast viewership on both videos and channels.

 ![](/dashboard/dashboard.png)